tuckertomlinson/emgPreamp/readme.txt

     -power rail, backplane ground and reference rail are isolated from the supplied power.

+The circuit schematics for this project are built in Eagle.
 I have tried to label the lines in each PCB in a sane way, so it should be possible to sort out what's going on.

-In some cases I have needed to create a custom part based on other existing libraries.
+In some cases I have needed to create a custom part based on other existing libraries in order to get the correct footprint and pinout.
 I have not explicitly included those libraries in this project.

+Currently the backplane and daughter cards are tested and functioning as designed.
+With implanted EMG wires it is common to see single motor unit acticity in the EMG signal.
+The power-conditioning board is not yet tested

 Tucker Tomlinson
 tuckertomlinson@gmail.com
-Aug 03 2016
+Jan 25 2017